top of page

 Use GDS platforms as scaffolding while you harden your own offer/order core, especially servicing and finance.

+Force-rank every feature by its impact on post-ticket outcomes, not homepage glamor.
 Treat governance as a product: versioning, docs, test harnesses, and SLAs are your UX for partners.

-And to the question I asked years ago in that IATA classroom: “why don’t airlines just build their own pipes?” my answer has matured.
+And to the question I asked years ago in that IATA classroom: “Why don’t airlines just build their own pipes?”
+My answer has matured.